-DSO by segment is calculated by dividing the segment's accounts receivable, converted to euro using the average exchange rate for the period presented, less any value added tax included in the receivables, by the average daily sales for the last twelve months of that segment, converted to euro using the average exchange rate for the period.
-Receivables and sales are adjusted for amounts related to acquisitions and divestitures made within the reporting period with a purchase price above a €50 M threshold as defined in the Amended 2012 Credit Agreement.
+DSO by segment is calculated by dividing the segment's accounts and other receivable and contract liabilities, converted to euro using the average exchange rate for the period presented, less any sales or value added tax included in the receivables, by the average daily sales for the last twelve months of that segment, converted to euro using the average exchange rate for the period.
+Receivables and sales are adjusted for amounts related to acquisitions and divestitures made within the reporting period with a purchase price above a \notin 50 M threshold as defined in the Amended 2012 Credit Agreement.
+DSO amounts reported in the prior year have been adjusted to conform to the current year's presentation.
 The development of DSO by reporting segment is shown in the table below: